TYPE OF ASSIGNMENT:

 The long-term Public Consultation and Community Engagement Advisor will provide hands-on support and expertise to the Sukhbaatar Aimag government (and other MERIT partners, if needed) for developing tools, approaches, and general skills in public consultation and community and stakeholder engagement.
 The strategy will aim to increase awareness, improve knowledge and build support for the Government’s mandates, as mentioned above, and for environmental protection, restoration and conservation, especially with respect to managing the extractives sector.
 This advisory service will address communication gaps and facilitate information sharing at different levels.

 The Public Consultation and Community Engagement Advisor will work closely with technical and public administration staff.
 They will support the aimag Government’s public consultation efforts to engage different target audiences around the aimag’s priorities, policies and procedures, and to maintain a positive public perception of the Ministry of Environment and Tourism (MET)’s environmental policies and activities.
+If both the volunteer and the MERIT Project agree, the assignment can go up to 12 months.

 ROLES AND RESPONSIBILITIES: